sayedimac/mslearn-github-copilot-dev/Instructions/Labs/m02-ghcopilot-document-explain.md

 ## Set up the library application in Visual Studio Code

 Your colleague has developed an initial version of the library application and has made it available as a .zip file.
-To prepare for the guided project exercises, you need to perform the following tasks:

 - Download the zip file.
 - Extract the code files.